handsontable/handsontable/docs/next/guides/getting-started/saving-data.md

 ## `persistentState` vs `LocalStorage API`

-The main reason behind using `persistentState` hooks rather than a regular LocalStorage API is that it ensures separation of data stored by multiple Handsontable instances.
-In other words, if you have two or more instances of Handsontable on one page, data saved by one instance will be inaccessible to the second instance.
-Those two instances can store data under the same key and no data would be overwritten.
+The main benefit of using `persistentState` hooks rather than a regular `LocalStorage API` is that it ensures separation of data stored by multiple Handsontable instances.
+For example, if you have two or more instances of Handsontable on one page, data saved by one instance will be inaccessible to the second instance.
+Those two instances can store data under the same key, and no data would be overwritten.

-In order for the data separation to work properly, make sure that each instance of Handsontable has a unique `id`.
+For the data separation to work properly, make sure that each instance of Handsontable has a unique `id`.